Dependable, Experienced, Knowledgeable

 Types of Charges that an Experienced New Jersey Cocaine Possession and Distribution Attorney can Help Defend Against

 The laws governing cocaine possession and distribution in New Jersey are quite complex.
 If you don’t understand the charges you are facing, you could end up with a conviction that will have long-term consequences on your life.
 You may also face unwarranted and severe punishment.
 It is therefore important to seek the guidance and representation of a seasoned New Jersey cocaine possession and distribution attorney.
-The attorneys at Aydelotte & Scardella Law LLC will help you understand your legal rights and the options available to you.
+The attorneys at The Scardella Law Firm LLC will help you understand your legal rights and the options available to you.

 There are several different ways that possession in New Jersey can be categorized: